 The park is surrounded by different types of colorful flowers.
 There is a rose garden that has different varieties of roses.
 There’s also a tulip garden that blooms during spring around late February to early March.

 This destination is perfect for tourists who like and enjoy thermal hot springs.
 Located at Xinbeitou station, the area is filled with public and private baths to choose from.
 It has a very authentic and popular style of inns and resort hotels that make people stay as long as they want.
 So better book ahead of time to secure the availability of your reservation.

 Explore Yehliu Geopark

 This park has unique rock formations that are picture-perfect; use your imagination to determine the shape of the rocks you’ll see during your visit.
 Entrance fee NT$80.
-[Buy ticket now]
+Get your Yehliu Geopark Admission Ticket online!

 Visit Garden 91 Museum